andersonshatch/hubot-beerbods/README.md

 Hubot: This week's beer is Little Beer Corporation, Little Wild - https://beerbods.co.uk/this-weeks-beer
 ```
 ![Preview in irc/xmpp](./img/nonslack.png?raw=true)
-If you're using slack, you'll be treated to a picture of the beer and a link to search for it on [Untappd](http://untappd.com).
+If you're using Slack, you'll be treated to a picture of the beer and a link to search for it on [Untappd](http://untappd.com).
+Providing Untappd API keys (with configuration shown below) will enable looking up more info about the beer from Untappd.
+(If more than one match is found for the Beerbods name on Untappd, the link to search will be sent instead)
 ![Preview in Slack](./img/slack.png?raw=true)